How to watch India vs West Indies 2nd Test 2025: Live stream online from anywhere

 In good news for India fans, and fans of fast bowling, Jasprit Bumrah will be available for both the matches in this two-match series.
 He had been nursed through the England series, playing only three of the five tests, but chairman of selectors Ajit Agarkar has said: "We have had a fair break, and Bumrah is ready and keen to play both matches.”

-But Rishabh Pant is out injured, so Ravindra Jadeja takes on the vice-captaincy.
+But Rishabh Pant is out injured, so Ravindra Jadeja has taken on the vice-captaincy.

-West Indies, who are captained by Roston Chase are expecting spin friendly conditions.
-They given a first call up to 33-year-old left arm spinner Khary Pierre, the leading wicket taker this seasons in their domestic competition.
+West Indies, who are captained by Roston Chase are expecting spin-friendly conditions for the second test, after being bundled out on an unusually green pitch in 44.1 and 45.1 overs in the 1st Test.
+They gave a first cap in that test to 33-year-old left arm spinner Khary Pierre, the leading wicket taker this season in their domestic competition.

-They have also recalled batsmen Tagenarine Chanderpaul and Alick Athanaze.
-The latter added for “his strengths and qualities against spin bowling,” explained coach Daren Sammy.
+They had also recalled batsmen Tagenarine Chanderpaul and Alick Athanaze.
+The latter was added for “his strengths and qualities against spin bowling,” explained coach Daren Sammy.

 For both teams this will be their second series in the 2025-2027 World Test Championship.